Digraph Placement Games: Universality

 In order to show this we will prove that

 Notice that $(G_i/v) - n - 1< -1$ by our choice of $n$.

 Consider the difference $G/v - G_i/v+n+1$.
 Notice that $y_1$ is a red vertex and

-Hence, Right moving first by deleting $y_1$ moves the difference to a game equal to $G_i/v - n$, which is negative $0$ by our choice of $n$.
+Hence, Right moving first by deleting $y_1$ moves the difference to a game equal to $G_i/v - n$, which is negative by our choice of $n$.
 So Right wins $G/v - G_i/v+n+1$ moving first.

 Next, we show that all of Left's moves in the difference $G/v - G_i/v+n+1$ are losing.
+If Left moves $n+1$ to $n$ in the difference, then Right can reply in $y_1$ resulting in a game equal to

-By \cref{Lemma: Number Translation Theorem}, if Left has a winning option in $G/v - G_i/v+n+1$, then Left has a winning option by moving in $G/v$ or by moving in $G_i/v$.
-Notice that no blue vertex in $G/v$ has a edge pointing to any vertex in the set $\{y_{1},\dots, x_{2n+2}\}$.
+since $-n < Q$ for all followers $Q$ of $G$.
+Hence, Left loses moving in the $n+1$ summand.
+As a result, we note that if Left has a winning option in $G/v - G_i/v+n+1$, then Left has a winning option by moving in $G/v$ or by moving in $G_i/v$.
+Notice that no blue vertex in $G/v$ has a edge pointing to any vertex in the set $\{y_{1},\dots, 7_{2n+2}\}$.
 If Left deletes vertex $u \in V(G/v)$, then Right wins by deleting $y_1$ on their turn because as before this results in a game equal to $G_i/v - n$, which is negative.
 If Left deletes vertex $u \in V(G_i/v)$, then this leaves the game $G/v - G_i/[v,u] + n +1$.
 Again, Right deletes $y_1$ in response leaving the game

-which is negative by our choice of $n$.
+which is negative since $-n < Q$ for all followers $Q$ of $G$.
 Hence, Left loses moving first.
 This implies the desired result that $G/v < -1$.
 As $v$ was chosen without loss of generality, Left deleting a blue vertex $v \in V(G_i)$ is a dominated Left option for all blue vertices $v \in V(G_i)$ for all $1\leq i \leq k$.
 Notice that the same argument can be made when $v \in V(H_j)$ is a blue vertex.

 It follows that Left has options to every value in the set $\{-1,G_1,\dots, G_k\}$, while every non-dominated Left option takes a value in the set $\{-1,G_1,\dots, G_k\}$.
 As stated earlier, our claim that Right has an option to every value in the set $\{1, H_1,\dots, H_t\}$, while every non-dominated Right option takes a value in the set $\{1, H_1,\dots, H_t\}$ follows by a symmetric argument.
 This concludes the proof. \end{proof}